 Winstons coffee

-One of the most Instagrammable places in Hong Kong I was following since before I actually moved here.
-Everyone goes to Winstons for that picture, but I’ve realized they go also for the coffee – because I really liked it.
+Since I moved here, I have been following one of the most Instagrammable places in Hong Kong.
+Everyone goes to Winstons for that picture, but I’ve realized they also go for the coffee.

-Set in Kennedy Town, packed with expats, but also locals alike, this place is a must-try.
+Set in Kennedy Town, packed with expats and locals alike, this place is a must-try.

 Check out their 2 locations here!